btbristow/tutorials/certbot-with-cloudflare.md

     sudo ./check_certs.sh --update
     ```

-    The script copies new certificates to your live certificate folders and restarts corresponding Synology services.
+    The script copies new certificates to your live certificate folders and restarts Synology services.
 If certificates don't expire for more than 60 days, no changes are made.

 ## Schedule certificate renewals